 - Reference Overdosed:

-- Cinderella, Bette Davis, Romeo, Ophelia, Cain and Abel, The Hunchback of Notre Dame, Albert Einstein, Robin Hood, The Phantom of the Opera, Giacomo Casanova, Nero, the RMS Titanic, Ezra Pound, and T. S. Eliot in "Desolation Row".
+- "Desolation Row," the place and the song, is inhabited with a variety of public domain characters that seem to symbolize separate aspects of humanity.
+The characters include Cinderella, Bette Davis, Romeo, Cain and Abel, The Hunchback of Notre Dame, Ophelia, Noah, Albert Einstein, Robin Hood, The Phantom of the Opera, Giacomo Casanova, the RMS Titanic, Ezra Pound, and T. S. Eliot.

 - Tom Thumb is mentioned in the title of "Just Like Tom Thumb's Blues".

 - Dylan's liner notes for the album reference artist Paul Sargent, Quasimodo (also referenced in "Desolation Row"), Friedrich Nietzsche, George Gershwin's "Summertime", Antonio Vivaldi, and musician and photographer John Cohen, who took some of the best-known images of Dylan after his arrival in New York City.

 - Napoléon Bonaparte in "Like a Rolling Stone".

 - Riches to Rags: "Like a Rolling Stone": in the first verse the woman who once "dressed so fine" and "threw the bums a dime" is now "scrounging for your next meal".